Erasmus2016/backend/README.md

 +-- functions
 |   +-- index.js
 |   +-- randomNumber.js
+|   +-- shuffle.js
 |   +-- validator.js
 ```

 The app.js is the point of entry.
 This file sets up the backend and triggers the controller class.

-All logic is done in the class subfolders.
+All game logic is done in the class subfolders.

 **class**-Folder: